 - Records pertaining to deferred judgment and sentence for an offense concerning the holder of a commercial driver’s license, or the operator of a commercial motor vehicle, as defined in § 42-2-402, C.R.S.

-How much does it cost to seal my case?
+How much does it cost to seal to seal your record?

-- Petition to Seal Underage Drinking and Driving: $None
+- Petition to Seal Underage Drinking and Driving: No cost

 - If you are unable to pay the filing fee, you must complete the Motion to File without Payment and Supporting Financial Affidavit.
 You can find the forms here.